-On the late November day when I visited Assistant Professor of English Frank Leon Roberts in his office in Johnson Chapel, he first had to stop down the hall to pick up his mail.
-He opened two packages, each containing a book: one by Audre Lorde, the other by Angela Davis.
-He added these to the carefully arranged shelves in his office, among volumes by James Baldwin, Toni Morrison, Chimamanda Ngozi Adichie and other Black writers.
+When I visit Assistant Professor of English Frank Leon Roberts in his office in Johnson Chapel, he first has to stop down the hall to pick up his mail.
+He opens two packages, each containing a book: one by Audre Lorde, the other by Angela Davis.
+He adds these to the carefully arranged shelves in his office, among volumes by James Baldwin, Toni Morrison and Chimamanda Ngozi Adichie.

-Roberts has been receiving books in the mail almost every day—hundreds in total, often from complete strangers.
+Roberts has been receiving books in the mail almost every day— hundreds in total, often from complete strangers.
 It started on Oct.
-21, when he took to Twitter to share two photos of his bookshelves, with the following note:
+21, 2022, when he took to Twitter to share two photos of his bookshelves, with the following note:

 my rule: any student who comes to my office hours can keep any book on my shelf that they like. all they need do is ask. i had a prof who used to do this back in college & ive always remembered how special it made the student-teacher relationship. lets continue this tradition.

-I asked Roberts about the memorable professor who gave him a book when he was an undergrad at New York University some 20 years ago.
+I ask Roberts about the memorable professor who gave him a book when he was an undergrad at New York University 20 years ago.
 It was Phillip Brian Harper, now NYU’s Erich Maria Remarque Professor of Literature, Emeritus, who handed Roberts a copy of Disidentifications: Queers of Color and the Performance of Politics.
-That book affected the course of Roberts’ life: it helped inspire him to go on to grad school, where its author, José Esteban Muñoz, became his dissertation adviser.
+That book affected the course of Roberts’ life: It helped inspire him to go to grad school, where its author, José Esteban Muñoz, became his dissertation adviser.

 That’s why, when Roberts gives a book to a student today, “I usually write in the inscription, Keep this book for the rest of your life.”

-“It didn’t feel like I was talking to a teacher; it felt like a conversation I was having with an older cousin,” Jackson wrote to me later.
-He took Roberts’ Fall 2022 course “Black Genius” and, like the professor, comes from New York City.
+“It didn’t feel like I was talking to a teacher; it felt like a conversation I was having with an older cousin,” Jackson says.
+He took Roberts’ course “Black Genius” and, like the professor, comes from New York City.
 “Conversations with Dr. Roberts feel like being back in Queens.”
-He credits Roberts helping him develop “a new way of appreciating art” and with creating a safe space for Black students.
+He credits Roberts for helping him develop “a new way of appreciating art” and with creating a safe space for Black students.